-A former contractor with the National Security Administration (NSA) has stolen a whopping 500 million pages of sensitive government record over the last two decades, according to federal prosecutors.
+According to federal prosecutors, a former contractor Wide News with the National Security Administration (NSA) has stolen a whopping 500 million pages of sensitive government record over the last two decades.

 In a court filing made public on Thursday, prosecutors said the former NSA contractor Harold ‘Hal’ Martin III was arrested on August 27 in Maryland and poses a “grave danger” to the US.
 He has been charged under Espionage Act.

 Martin also had encrypted communication and cloud storage apps installed on his mobile device, prosecutors said, adding that he has the knowledge and training to housing some or all of the stolen digital information in cyberspace, where he could easily access or transfer it.
-He was in possession of a sophisticated software tool which runs without being installed on a computer and provides anonymous internet access, leaving no digital footprint on the machine.
+He had a sophisticated software tool that runs without being installed on a computer and provides anonymous internet access, leaving no digital footprint on the machine.

 The prosecutors said Martin had swiped at least 50,000 gigabytes of information.
 One single gigabyte is enough space to store about 10,000 pages of documents containing images and text.
 His internet activity also suggests that he was attempting to locate anonymous internet access and to run operating systems on his machines that would not leave any forensic evidence of his computer activities, they alleged.

-In July 2016 he watched a video about how individuals who attempt to remain anonymous on the internet are caught by authorities.
-He has a demonstrated ability to conceal his online communications and his access to the internet, prosecutors added.
+In July 2016, he watched a video about how authorities catch individuals who attempt to remain anonymous on the internet.
+He has a demonstrated ability to conceal his online communications and access to the internet, prosecutors added.